leohmoraes/rd-docker/README.md

 To configure rd-docker first be shure to have docker-compose.yml configured on your project folder.
 Then crate a file named **rd-docker.config** in your project folder like the following:

 ```
-IMAGE=resultadosdigitais/rdstation-dev:alpha
 MAIN_CONTAINER_NAME="web"
 APP_PREFIX="rdstation"
 ```

 ### Configuration options

-#### IMAGE:

-Docker image of the main application container. rd-docker will use it to auto update before server starts.

 #### MAIN_CONTAINER_NAME: